ltrgoddard/thesis/temp.markdown

 advancement through publishing, there is no doubt that through teaching, lecturing, librarianship and general ‘committee work’, Prynne has more than fulfilled the basic obligations of a Cambridge don, and has even gained a certain level of academic influence.
 Despite apparent differences, then, Prynne and Leavis share a fundamental ambivalence towards academia in general and Cambridge in particular.
 Does it therefore follow—or is it at least plausible—that Prynne’s teaching, like his early criticism, has been Leavisian in character?
 Discussing the legacy of Practical Criticism, the method of textual interpretation developed by I.A.
-Richards and taken up enthusiastically, though with modifications, by Leavis, Sam Solomon refers to a document produced by Prynne for incoming students at Caius, ‘Tips on Practical Criticism, for Students of English’ (2004).
-This text, argues Solomon, articulates ‘a tutorial pedagogical authority with a form of preparatory moral training’, and is as such ‘quite continuous’ with the work of Richards and Leavis, but this isn’t its only function:
-‘there is also a movement within this document against the grain of its structural pedagogical purpose, toward a consideration of the literary text and of critical reading as already social processes and spaces and of reading and writing as forms of labor that produce value.’
+Richards and taken up enthusiastically, though with modifications, by Leavis, Sam Solomon refers to a 2004 document produced by Prynne for incoming students at Caius, ‘Tips on Practical Criticism, for Students of English’.
+This text, argues Solomon, articulates ‘a tutorial pedagogical authority with a form of preparatory moral training’, and is as such ‘quite continuous’ with the work of Richards and Leavis, but this isn’t its only function: ‘there is also a movement within this document against the grain of its structural pedagogical purpose, toward a consideration of the literary text and of critical reading as already social processes and spaces and of reading and writing as forms of labor that produce value.’
 In fact, ‘Prynne foregrounds the limitations that attend the Arnold–Richards–Leavis emphasis on the preparatory nature of literary study as moral training for citizenship.’[^183] Solomon’s reading is accurate, but it is important to note that the original focus on ‘preparatory moral training’ is absolutely not confined to this one text.
-In a postscript added in 2006 to another 2004 piece, ‘Tips on Reading’, Prynne makes his position on the moral aspect of a literary-critical education absolutely clear:
+In a postscript added in 2006 to another 2004 piece, ‘Tips on Reading’, Prynne makes his position on the moral aspect of a literary-critical education absolutely
+clear:

 > \singlespacing I add also this postscript, because your
 > responsibilities to whatever long-term benefits you derive from